codebyesther/methylation-pipeline/README.md

   - Calculates the average methylation levels for each chromosome.
   - Computes the changes (deltas) in methylation levels between different timepoints for each patient and chromosome.
   - Summarizes the mean changes in methylation levels for each chromosome and comparison.
 Saves the summary data as an Excel file in the plots directory.
   - Creates bar and line plots to visualize the average methylation changes per chromosome for different comparisons.
+Plots are ordered by chromosome number (karyotype order) and designed for intuitive interpretation.
 Saves the plots as PNG files in the plots directory.
 - Generated file(s):
   - Plot: A PNG file named chr_avg_overlay_<base_fname>_aligned.png saved in the plots directory.
   - Excel Summary: An Excel file named chr_avg_summary_<base_fname>.xlsx saved in the plots directory.

+### Generate Bubble Plots for Visualization of Longitudinal DNA Hypermethylation Profiles per Chromosome
+- Script: `scripts/locus/bubbleplot_generator_v8_gridsoff.py`
+- Auto-detect file(s):
+  - Patient file: a "patient" file in the data directory (both .xlsx and .csv formats)
+  - Methylation file: a "ratios_matrix" methylation file in the output directory (both .xlsx and .csv formats)
+- Data Processing Steps:
+  - Normalizes sample names to standard timepoints such as "Baseline", "On-Treatment", and "Post-Treatment".
+  - Processes each methylation data file to extract CpG Island coordinates and associated values, and merges this data with sample metadata.
+- Data Visualization Steps:
+- Per Patient Per Chromosome: Generates bubble plots for each patient and chromosome combination, showing the DNA hypermethylation profiles across different timepoints.
+- Per Chromosome (Averaged Across Patients): Generates bubble plots for each chromosome, averaged across all patients, to visualize overall methylation patterns.
+- Saves the generated plots as PNG and SVG files in the plots directory.
+- Creates a ZIP file (bubbleplots.zip) containing all the plot files.
+- Deletes the individual plot files after zipping to save space.
+- Generated file(s):
+  - Bubble plots saved as PNG and SVG files in the plots directory.
+  - A ZIP file (bubbleplots.zip) containing all the plot files.

 ### Generate Heatmaps and Lineplots of Top 10 Genes by Condition/Timepoint
 - Script: `scripts/locus/deltagene-heatmaps-lineplots-bothfonts-labels.py`